alpharomeokilo/authoritarianismresistancekit/HowToGetStarted.md

 4. [Concerning Email](#4-anonymous-email)
 5. [Concerning Texting](#5-signal-app-for-texting)

-`**Rules** Each tool as one or two associated rules, which are critical.
+**-->** `RULES - Each tool as one or two associated rules, which are critical.
 These are also collected at the bottom of this guide.`

 ###1.
 TAILS Operating System